Mirror Symmetry for Truncated Cluster Varieties: Cluster varieties from non-toric blowups

-As suggested in Remark~\ref{rem:quasiproj-pair}, we will only be interested here in considering log Calabi-Yau pairs where $D$ has no higher-codimension strata.
+As suggested in Remark~\ref{rem:quasiproj-pair}, we will only be interested here in considering log Calabi--Yau pairs where $D$ has no higher-codimension strata.
 Such a pair in the toric case can be obtained from a fan with no higher-dimensional cones.